mastodon/documentation/Running-Mastodon/List-of-Rake-tasks.md

 bundle exec rails rake -T
 ```

 **General usage note:** Remember that each command will be invoked in a particular environment (configuration, database).
 The default environment when nothing is specified is "development".
 In production, you usually prepend all commands with `RAILS_ENV=production` to opt into the production environment.
-This is not necessary if you're using the Docker images, because that environment variable is set in the image for you.
+This is not necessary if you’re using the Docker images, because that environment variable is set in the image for you.
 Similarly, prepending `bundle exec` is not necessary when using Docker.
 The following invocations are equivalent:

 Standalone: `RAILS_ENV=production bundle exec rake mastodon:users:admins`
 Docker: `docker-compose run --rm web rake mastodon:users:admins`